Exploring Faith and Community Across the Table

 SMCE3003 Faith & Food will consist of four meetings on site at different places of worship over four consecutive weeks, and weekly asynchronous learning activities.

 Learners will actively participate in making and sharing meals on site, as well as touring the spaces.
-Lessons which bolster themes of dialogue, including short readings, videos, and reflective writing will be used.
-A final culiminating assignment will tie together themes and teachings from all four sites.
+Lessons that bolster themes of dialogue, including short readings, videos, and reflective writing, will be used.
+A final culminating assignment will tie together themes and teachings from all four sites.

 SMCE3003 is an elective course within the Diploma in Interfaith Dialogue.
 Learners who wish to complete this program can learn more on our website.
 Enrolment in this course is open to all learners.